History of education in Texas: Desegregation

 San Antonio had relatively positive race relations and a clear desegregation policy, aided by its relatively small Black population, large Spanish American community, and military-driven economy that encouraged respect for the government.
 Texas observers noted that San Antonio enjoyed a reputation for good race relations.
 In July 1955, the city's school superintendent announced plans to begin integration that fall, supported by key proclamations ensuring state funding for desegregation efforts.
 The plan prioritized student distribution, school capacity, and minimizing educational disruption.

 Initially, Black children in grades one and two could enroll in designated elementary schools or remain in all-Black schools.
 Limited transfers to formerly-white schools were allowed.
 Junior high and high school integration followed similar guidelines.
 By 1955, all special schools were desegregated on a free-choice basis with no violence.
 San Antonio's national reputation was further enhanced in 1960 when it became the first southern city to integrate its lunch counters.
 In 1965, the City Council passed an ordinance integrating all public accommodations.

 Dallas had a more difficult experience, and leaders struggled to avoid national disgrace that followed the defiance to desegregation in Little Rock, Arkansas in 1957.
 Legal procedures dragged on slowly.
-Initial progress stalled for five years, but the turmoil in Little Rock prompted Dallas leaders to quietly prepare fpr integration.
+Initial progress stalled for five years, but the turmoil in Little Rock prompted Dallas leaders to quietly prepare for integration.
 In 1961, token desegregation began; busing started in 1971 after federal courts ruled for it in Swann v.
 Charlotte-Mecklenburg Board of Education.
 Though flawed, the policy remained in effect.
 A new plan was implemented in 1976 restricted busing to fourth through eighth grades while empowering minority administrators.
 Despite these adjustments, white flight continued, reducing the white student population to just 7 percent in Dallas by 2003.
 By 1983, busing was widely regarded as unsuccessful, having failed to improve minority student outcomes.
 As a result, the focus shifted to educational reforms, yet ongoing district leadership challenges and racial tensions prolonged litigation until 2003.

 The most serious protest came in 1956 when the federal court ordered the desegregation of Mansfield High School in the small town of Mansfield with 1,500 people.
 As an angry white crowd threatened Black students, Governor Allan Shivers sent in the Texas Rangers to escort the first three into the building.
 No one was hurt.